seantwie03/sluug_stllug_site/README.md

 ## Content Collections

 The majority of the content on this site is managed using Astro's [Content Collections](https://docs.astro.build/en/guides/content-collections/).
 The files that make up the Content Collections are located in `/src/content`.
-These files are written in [Markdown](https://docs.astro.build/en/guides/markdown-content/) or [MDX](https://mdxjs.com/) with [YAML frontmatter](https://dev.to/paulasantamaria/introduction-to-yaml-125f).
+The meeting content files are written in [JSON](https://www.json.org/json-en.html).
+The Presenter content files are written in [MDX](https://mdxjs.com/) with [YAML frontmatter](https://dev.to/paulasantamaria/introduction-to-yaml-125f).

 ### Meetings